In Search OF the Migrant Child: Global Histories of Youth and Migration between Knowledge, Experience, and Everyday Life

 How does age shape experiences of migration?
 How do migrant children negotiate their positionality within the family, as part of migrant communities or in the new socio-cultural surroundings?
 How have states addressed children specifically in their efforts to regulate and curtail migration?
 How does the migration of children and youth catalyze knowledge production?

-Organized by Friederike Kind-Kovács & Bettina Hitzer (both Hannah Arendt Institute for Totalitarianism STUDIES, Dresden), Sheer Ganor (University of Minnesota, Minneapolis), and Swen Steinberg (Carleton University, Ottawa / German Historical Institute Washington with its Pacific Regional Office at University of California Berkeley)
+Organized by Friederike Kind-Kovács & Bettina Hitzer (both Hannah Arendt Institute for Totalitarianism STUDIES, Dresden), Sheer Ganor (University of Minnesota, Minneapolis), and Swen Steinberg (German Historical Institute Washington with its Pacific Office at University of California Berkeley)